-His current research interests include the determinants of R&D activities; the relationship between technological and organisational change, employment and skills; the labour market and income distribution impacts of globalization; the entry and post-entry performance of newborn firms.
+His current research interests include the relationship between innovation, employment and skills; the labour market and income distribution impacts of globalization; the entry and post-entry performance of newborn firms.

-Member of the Scientific Executive Board of the Eurasia Business and Economics Society (EBES)
+Member of the Scientific Executive Board of the Eurasia Business and Economics Society (EBES, Istanbul)

 Member of the Scientific Advisory Board of the Austrian Institute of Economic Research (WIFO, Vienna)

 Scientific consultant for the International Labour Office (ILO), World Bank (WB), the Inter-American Development Bank (IDB), the United Nations Industrial Development Organization (UNIDO) and the European Commission (EC)

 Since October 2010 to September 2013 he has been Honorary Professor at the SPRU-University of Sussex.